Opportunities for people with lived experience

 - Our brand and our communications strategy.

-The Service User and Carer Reference Group meets regularly throughout the year, with meetings led by an independent Chair.
+The Service User and Carer Reference Group meets regularly throughout the year.
 Outside of these meetings, members can also get involved in various aspects of our work such as assessing, teaching, and presenting at events.

 We are always interested in hearing from people who may be interested in joining the group.
 To join, you need: